ElisaBayra/ElisaBayra.github.io/_posts/2022-06-28-equity-and-diversity.md

 ### Conversations with the ICRS Organiser and the Society President

 I asked around in the network of my Latin American colleagues and many of them were quite upset about the high online registration costs for the ICRS.
-Many of them were seeing enormous benefits from online conferncing as that would save them the need and cost to travel while still being able to contribute to a scientific meeting.
+Many  were seeing enormous benefits from online conferncing as that would save them the need and cost to travel while still being able to contribute to a scientific meeting.
 There, I found the support I needed.
 Phanor helped me write a public letter expressing our concerns.
 The open letter was supported by 10 wonderful colleagues from Latin America who coulnd't afford the online cost for participating at the ICRS.

 <a href="http://elisabayra.github.io/pdf/Open letter to ICRS 2022 Organisers_EB_PM-M.pdf">View Open Letter to ICRS</a>